luckkalpna/luckkalpna/README.md

-- 👋 Hi, I’m @luckkalpna
+- HELLO, Guys! 👋 <hr>
+I am Kalpna.
+I am worked in oyebusy company.
-- 👀 I’m interested in ...
+- 👀 I’m interested in reaidng and learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me ...
+- 📫 How to reach me @Linkedin, @Telegram, @Whatsapp, @Facebook, @Instagram.

 <!---
 luckkalpna/luckkalpna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.